bludit/documentation-english/misc/add-plugin-or-theme-to-the-repositories/index.md

 # Title: Add a plugin or theme to the repositories
 <!-- Position: 1 -->
 ---
-If you developed a plugin or a theme you can include it on ours repositories and is going to appear on the different homepage of [Bludit Plugins](https://plugins.bludit.com) and [Bludit Themes](https://themes.bludit.com).
+If you developed a plugin or a theme you can include it on our repositories and is going to appear on the different homepage of [Bludit Plugins](https://plugins.bludit.com) and [Bludit Themes](https://themes.bludit.com).

 ## Requirements
 - The plugin or theme must be in a public Github repository.